chmouel/github-issue-cli/README.md

 If you are in vim or emacs the buffer/file will be setup with the markdown mode.
 Note that the first line is the title and it start from the third line.
-Every lines that starts with a # will be ignored
+Every lines that starts with a # and a space will be ignored

 You can add labels in there separated by comma like so :